Pharmacy eCommerce Integration: A Detailed Guide to Launch Your Own Pharmacy eCommerce Store in Canada

 You must acquire knowledge of drugs that the government has banned and thus you must not sell those drugs.

 You must also look for a valid ePrescription before fulfilling it.
-If a customer is asking for OTC drugs, you must validate whether it really does not require a prescription.
+If a customer is asking for OTC drugs, you must validate whether it requires a prescription or not.

 Overall, you have to be responsible while running an online pharmacy eCommerce platform.